-For as long as I have had Hallberg-Rassy sailing boats called Ngahue (one to four), I have dreamed of sailing to New Zealand.
-As a result, each Ngahue - from HR29 to HR37 to HR43 to HR53 - was, within the physical limits of each boat, prepared for long-distance ocean sailing.
-Way back in the late 1950s, my mother bought the second edition of John Wray's book "South-Sea Vagabonds" for my father (she was trying to interest him in nautical matters again, having served in the Dutch navy just after the Second World War though that experience seemed to have removed in him all further interest in nautical matters).
+For as long as I have had Hallberg-Rassy sailing boats called Ngahue (the numbers one to four), I have dreamed of sailing to New Zealand.
+As a result, each Ngahue - from the first humble HR29 to HR37 to HR43 to the massive HR53 - was, within the physical limits of each craft, prepared for long-distance ocean sailing.
+Way back in the late 1950s, my mother bought the second edition of John Wray's book "South-Sea Vagabonds" for my father (she was trying to interest him in nautical matters again, my father having served in the Dutch navy just after the Second World War though that experience seemed to have removed in him all further interest in nautical matters).
 Since my very early teens, I must have read this book several hundred times.
-The name given by Johnny Wray to his boat, the Ngataki (abode of the gods) was an inspiration to search a Maori name starting with "Ng" for my own boat.
+The name given by Johnny Wray to his boat, the Ngataki (abode of the gods) was an inspiration for me to search a Maori name starting with "Ng" for my own boat.
 That search, conducted at the New Zealand Embassy in Brussels (they had a Maori dictionary, kept very handily in their reception area) came up with "Ngahue" (see the Presenting Ngahue IV page for more details on this name).
-Clearly, it was also this book that set me off on a nautical path that I've been following steadily since 1989.
+Clearly, it was also Johnny Wray's book that set me off on a nautical path that I've been following steadily since 1989.

-Starting in earnest in 2013 with the purchase of Ngahue III, an HR43, firm dates were set to go blue-water sailing by the end of 2017.
-Ngahue III had participated in a World ARC and was perfectly equipped to go around again - all we had to do was just modernise her equipment.
+Starting in earnest in 2013 with the purchase of Ngahue III, an HR43, firm dates were set to retire and go blue-water sailing by the end of 2017.
+Ngahue III had participated in a World ARC and was perfectly equipped to go around again - all we had to do was just modernise her a little.
 Nevertheless, in 2015 we seriously thought about the need of going up a size or two for a number of reasons.

 Yet another reason to go up a size was that we became truly committed to long-term cruising and to living aboard full-time.
-Jeremy Mason of Transworld Yachts, the U.K. Hallberg-Rassy dealer, had in fact pointed this out to me at some point when preparing my HR37 for ocean sailing: live-aborards really do need a lot more space.
+Jeremy Mason of Transworld Yachts, the U.K. Hallberg-Rassy dealer, had in fact pointed this out to me at some point when preparing my HR37 for ocean sailing: live-aboards do indeed need a lot more space.
 It was a wise piece of advice, even if lost on me at the time.
-Fortunately, it came back to me when looking around for a bigger boat...
+Fortunately, I remembered it well when looking for a bigger boat...
 We now needed to see our boat as our new house and home (Jeremy's advice), and we felt that extra space was needed on board to have those things with you that keep you busy and happy when you are a long way away from home and land.

-Moving up one size in Hallberg-Rassy's range took us to the HR48 (or its predecessor the HR46, which we kind of neglected to look at).
-The HR 48 is a relatively modern design and therefore commands a premium price, even second hand.
+Moving up one size in Hallberg-Rassy's range at the time took us to the HR48 (or its predecessor the HR46, which we kind of neglected to look at).
+The HR 48 then was a relatively modern design and therefore commanded a premium price, even second hand.
 As a result, we saw from our calculations that we would be paying a lot of money for only 5 extra feet in boat length.
 We thought about this quite a lot and decided that the Hallberg-Rassy 53 therefore seemed an altogether better choice.
 The design is older, and in our eyes also more elegant.
-Because of this older design, the economic outlay needed to acquire and update an HR53 can be considerably less than what was required for e.g. an HR48.
+Because of this older design, the economic outlay needed to acquire a Hallberg-Rassy 53 was considerably less than what was required for e.g. an HR48.
 Then again, buying parts for this bigger and heavier boat costs more as well!!
-Nevertheless, for a smaller initial investment you get 10 extra feet (and double the weight)!!
+Nevertheless, for a smaller initial investment you do get 10 extra feet (and double the weight)!!
 She also has tons of storage space!!!
-Of course an older boat needs extra care, (lots of extra care actually, as we have found since) money and attention to bring her up to date.
+Of course an older boat also needs extra care, (lots of extra care actually, as we have found since) money and attention to bring and keep her up to date.
 But on balance, it seemed like a no-brainer to go for the 53.
-I had looked also at the Hallberg-Rassy 49, a truly ocean-going four-wheel drive kind of yacht - as an alternative.
-But the number of HR49s available was absolutely zilch when we were looking for a next boat.
+I had looked also at the Hallberg-Rassy 49, a truly ocean-going "four-wheel drive" kind of yacht - as an alternative.
+But the number of HR49s available when we were looking for the next boat was absolutely zilch.
 With a D/L of 268 (by my calculations - others only come to 264!), the HR53 is a border-line case of being either a moderately heavy, or a heavily moderate displacement vessel...
 I prefer to refer to her as moderately heavy.
 But however you look at her, she's a solid piece of kit, as they say.

 Flash back to summer 2015: we bravely accepted the sale of Seaquest and saw that some solid organising was required.
 We put Ngahue III up for sale so that we would have money readily available when we found our ideal HR53, and started travelling around Europe to view all available HR53s (plus a couple of HR48s)!
 It was all quite exciting, even if heavy on our carbon footprint...
 After 3 months, we finally managed to find another suitable HR53...
-She turned out to be a 1995 HR53 with hull number 19, lying in one of the heated factory halls of the Knierim Yachtbuilding company in Kiel (where they custom-build super German quality racing yachts - our 53 looked pathetically small in their boat shed, stored next to a couple of 85 and 95-foot Knierim yachts!!).
+She turned out to be a 1995 HR53 with hull number 19, lying in one of the heated factory halls of the Knierim Yachtbuilding company in Kiel (where they custom-build super German quality racing yachts - our 53 looked pathetically small in their boat hall, stored next to a couple of 85 and 95-foot Knierim yachts!!).
 Having spent most of her sailing life in the Baltic, "Tabaluga" (for this was her name) was solid and well-kept, even if pretty "bare" from a blue-water sailing point of view.
-Unfortunately, the previous owners had merrily sanded down her decks to get beautiful brown wood - this had reduced the walking deck to less than 10mm instead of the normal 12mm (see special page on teak decks).
+Unfortunately, the previous owners had merrily sanded down her decks to get beautiful brown wood - this had reduced the walking deck to significantly less than 10mm instead of the normal 12mm (see special page on teak decks).
 By comparison, over the first 5 years of ownership and multiple ocean crossings and sailing in the tropics, we've lost less than 1mm of teak deck.
 Such a pity of the lost wood!!!
-At some time they had also painted a lot of the wood on and around the decks in some kind of brown varnish, which was now peeling off in all sorts of "un-useful" places, such as under grabhandles - the remaining slivers of varnish really cut into our hands!!
-However, with the necessary investments, we felt she fit the bill and could be easily converted into a proper ocean-sailing boat.
+At some time they had also painted a lot of the wood on and around the decks in some kind of brown varnish, which was now peeling off in all sorts of "un-useful" places, such as under grab handles - the remaining slivers of varnish really cut into our hands - even 5 years later!!
+However, with the necessary investments, we felt she fit the bill and could be easily converted into a proper ocean-sailing boat for us.

-In November 2017, we joined the 2017-ARC (Atlantic Rally for Cruisers) and from the Caribbean hoped to continue with a circumnavigation that should take us, from 2018 onwards, across the Pacific, to New Zealand, and back to the Atlantic, via the Indian Ocean (2019), etc. etc. To see how this turned out, we refer you to the "We're off" pages on this site!
+In November 2017, we joined the 2017-ARC (Atlantic Rally for Cruisers) and from the Caribbean hoped to continue with a circumnavigation that should take us, from 2018 onwards, across the Pacific, to New Zealand, and back to the Atlantic, via the Indian Ocean (2019), etc. etc. To see how this adventure panned out, we refer you to the "We're off" pages on this site!
 For details on our ARC preparations, please refer to the special "Preparing for the ARC" page...
 I've also included a page with lessons learned...
 And you'll see how we didn't manage to complete our circumnavigation on our first attempt...